 Yongzheng Temple Introduction

-Yongzheng Temple is located in Tianliao Village, Toufen City, just over a kilometer away from Zhunan Township.
-The temple is grand yet unpretentious, with ancient banyan trees providing shade, set in a tranquil environment.
-It was initiated by Xu Yingjian, a grand scholar of the Qing Dynasty, in the third year of the Xianfeng era (1853).
-After its completion, the divine spirit shone brightly, attracting worshippers from Toufen, Sanwan, Nanzhuang, Emei, Beipu, Zaoqiao, Zhunan, as well as residents from Hsinchu and Miaoli, leading the community to embrace goodness.
-The temple primarily enshrines the Heavenly Mother, with a solemn statue of Mazu in the inner hall.
-To the right is the statue of Guangze Zunwang, which is tall and majestic, a guardian deity of Quanzhou immigrants, indicating that the followers of Yongzheng Temple come from both Fujian and Cantonese backgrounds.
-To the left is the statue of Guanyin Bodhisattva, and beside the Mazu statue is the deity Fajiaoxian, which is a rare and pioneering practice among Mazu temples in Taiwan.
-The side halls house the statues of Wenchang Dijun, Fude Zhengshen, and Changsheng Luxi.
-The interior is adorned with shimmering golden decorations, and the various carvings are intricately crafted.
-Important festival activities are held three times a year: February 23 (Lunar Calendar) - Birthday of the Heavenly Mother; April 8 (Lunar Calendar) - The Mother’s Procession; July 15 (Lunar Calendar) - Zhongyuan Festival.
+Yongzheng Temple is located in Tianliao Village, Toufen City, just over a kilometer from Zhunan Township.
+The temple is majestic yet unpretentious, with an ancient banyan tree providing shade in a serene environment.
+In the third year of the Xianfeng era (1853), the Qing Dynasty scholar Xu Yingjian, also known as Fengnan, initiated the construction of Yongzheng Temple in Tianliao.
+After its completion, the divine spirit shone brightly, leading residents of Toufen, Sanwan, Nanzhuang, Emei, Beipu, Zaoqiao, Zhunan, as well as those from Hsinchu and Miaoli to worship, uniting the people's hearts towards goodness.
+The temple predominantly enshrines Ma Zu (Princess of Heaven), and the statue of Ma Zu in the inner hall has a solemn demeanor.
+To the right is the statue of Wang Guangze, which is tall and magnificent; this deity is a guardian of immigrants from Quanzhou, demonstrating that Yongzheng Temple's devotees come from both Fujian and Guangdong backgrounds.
+To the left is the statue of Guanyin Bodhisattva, with the statue of Fa Miao Xian Ren enshrined alongside Ma Zu, which is noteworthy as it is a rare practice in Mazu temples across Taiwan.
+The side halls are dedicated to Wenchang Dijun, Fude Zhengshen, and Changsheng Lu.
+The interior of the temple shimmers with gold, and various carvings are exquisitely crafted.
+Important annual festivals are held three times: February 23 in the lunar calendar - The Birthday of the Goddess; April 8 in the lunar calendar - The Goddess's Procession; July 15 in the lunar calendar - The Zhongyuan Festival.